shakfu/py-js/README.md

 ### `py`

-A general purpose Max external which embeds a python3 interpreter and is made up of three integrated parts which make it quite straightforward to extend:
+A general purpose Max external that embeds a python3 interpreter and is made up of three integrated parts which make it quite straightforward to extend:

 1. The `py` Max external which is written in c using both the Max c-api and the Python3 c-api.

 2. A pure python module, `py_prelude.py` which is converted to `py_prelude.h` and compiled with `py` and then pre-loaded into the `globals()` namespace of every `py` instance.

 3. A builtin `api` module which is derived from a cython-based wrapper of a subset of the Max c-api.

 The following provides a brief view of key attributes and methods: